 Dragonblooded can actually learn Celestial Martial Arts, but doing so is considerably more difficult for them - considering that such arts are a tier above their own native charms in terms of power, however, it's well worth the effort.

 There is an exception to the "No Resurrection" rule, and it's a long story why and how it can be achieved.
-When the Primordials surrendered to the Exalted hosts, they forego their ability to rewind time and undo death in Creation.
-Said Primordials are then imprisoned/become Hell.
+When the Primordials surrendered to the Exalted hosts, they forewent their ability to rewind time and undo death in Creation.
+Said Primordials were then imprisoned/became Hell.
 In Hell, they can do whatever they want, as long as the aforementioned term is not violated.
-In practice, now-Yozi primordials can undo casuality of something that happened within the last 5 days in Hell.
+In practice, now-Yozi Primordials can undo the casuality of something that happened within the last 5 days in Hell.
 This means that if your significant other died in Hell, you can surrender his or her thread of Fate to the Yozis, and if the Yozis see something to be gained from undoing the demise of the deceased, then a resurrection is in order.
 Considering who the Yozis are, it's an almost-certainty that the person will no longer be the same as who he or she was...

 The "No Time Travel" rule was repeatedly broken during the Primordial War(s), and there is nothing stopping you from playing a game set during that turbulent period.
 This was a time when Reality itself was the casualty of the war, so don't expect that rules taken for granted today existed in any form back then.